meSch: Multi-Agent Energy-Aware Scheduling for Task Persistence: Multi-Agent Energy-Aware Scheduling

 \subsection{Energy-aware Scheduling}

-Given the candidate trajectory and the reserve energy for each rechargeable robot $i \in \Rcal$, we check if the minimum SoC constraint \eqref{eq:3e_min_energy_constraints} and the minimum gap constraint \eqref{eq:3f_gap_lower_bound} are satisfied throughout the candidate trajectory.
-The overall algorithm described in \cref{alg:mesch} consists of the two sub-routines: \gware{} (gap-aware) and \eware{} (energy-aware).
+Given the candidate trajectory and the reserve energy for each rechargeable robot $i \in \Rcal$, we check if the minimum SoC condition \eqref{eq:min_energy_constraints} and the minimum gap condition \eqref{eq:gap_lower_bound} are satisfied throughout the candidate trajectory.
+The overall algorithm described in \cref{alg:mesch} consists of the two subroutines: \gware{} (gap-aware) and \eware{} (energy-aware).